Vanuatu - Things to Do in Vanuatu

 When to Visit

 Vanuatu's tropical climate offers year-round appeal, but timing affects both experience and budget.
 The dry season (April-October) delivers ideal conditions with temperatures averaging 22-26°C, minimal rainfall (60-100mm monthly), and steady trade winds perfect for diving and hiking.
-This peak period sees accommodation prices surge 40-60% higher, with July-September being most expensive.
+This peak period sees accommodation prices increase 40-60% higher, with July-September being most expensive.
 The wet season (November-March) brings higher humidity, temperatures of 25-30°C, and substantial rainfall (200-350mm monthly), but also dramatic 30-50% price reductions and fewer crowds.
 Cyclone risk peaks December-March, though direct hits are relatively rare.
-Cultural enthusiasts should target July for the Fest'Napuan Arts Festival showcasing traditional music and dance, or October for Independence Day celebrations.
+Cultural ensoiasts should target July for the Fest'Napuan Arts Festival showing traditional music and dance, or October for Independence Day celebrations.
 Budget travelers benefit from shoulder seasons (April-May, October-November) offering 20-30% savings with pleasant weather.
-Divers prefer April-June and September-November for optimal visibility, while volcano enthusiasts find Mount Yasur most active during drier months.
+Divers prefer April-June and September-November for optimal visibility, while volcano ensoiasts find Mount Yasur most active during drier months.
 Adventure seekers should avoid January-March when heavy rains make trekking challenging, but this period offers the most affordable luxury resort stays for those prioritizing relaxation over exploration.

 Map of Vanuatu